travix/gotf-example/README.md

 # Example provider

-This is an example provider generated from protoc-gen-gotf.
+This is an example provider generated from [protoc-gen-gotf].

 ## Requirements